-- place the commode liner over the commode pale and push the interior of the liner down to the bottom of the pale
+- place the commode liner over the commode pale and push the interior of the liner down to the bottom of the pail

 - take an absorbent pad or powder put it into the bottom of the liner, if you are using one

-- place the pale in the holder under the commode seat ready for use
+- place the pail in the holder under the commode seat ready for use

 - as soon the commode liner has been used, remove it and pull the draw strings up and make a knot